aws-solutions-library-samples/guidance-for-connected-mobility-on-aws/services/simulation/README.md

 # Simulation Service - Vehicle Telemetry Simulation

-Python-based service for generating realistic vehicle telemetry data for testing and development of the Connected Mobility Platform.
+Python-based service for generating realistic vehicle telemetry data for testing and development of the Connected Mobility.

 ## Overview